uclcrypto/spook-masked-hardware/README.md

 </div>

 A typical instruction command flow is composed of one instruction followed by one or muliple data segments.
-The data are expected to be sent in a specific order depending on the instruction processed.
+Data are expected to be sent in a specific order depending on the instruction processed.
 The next Table show the expected command flow for each instruction.
 The notation DS<sub>`dtype`</sub> denotes here the data segment related to the data type `dtype` and the notation INST<sub>`opcode`</sub> denote the instruction related to `opcode`: